ansingh16/Applied_AI_WQU/README.md

 -  Wildlife Conservation in Côte d'Ivoire/013-binary-classification.ipynb : Contain the code for binary classification model from the dataset provided.
 - Wildlife Conservation in Côte d'Ivoire/014-multiclass-classification.ipynb: Multiclass model for classification of different wildlife species.

+### Project2: Crop Disease in Uganda

+Crop Disease Classification with CNNs and Transfer Learning This project focuses on developing a computer vision model to classify crop disease images from a dataset collected in Uganda.
+A convolutional neural network (CNN) is trained to recognize five distinct categories of plant disease or health.
+To enhance model performance and generalization, the project incorporates transfer learning and a range of training optimization techniques.

+Key Highlights:

+- Performed exploratory data analysis on a labeled crop disease image dataset.

+- Built and trained a convolutional neural network from scratch for image classification.

+- Applied transfer learning by fine-tuning a pre-trained image classification model to adapt to the crop disease domain.

+- Identified and addressed overfitting using regularization techniques.

+- Evaluated model robustness using k-fold cross-validation.

+- Optimized training with Keras callbacks, including learning rate scheduling, model checkpointing, and early stopping.

+By the end of the project, the model achieves improved classification accuracy and demonstrates good generalization performance across folds.

 All the notebooks in the repository are licenced  by them to be used under the CC [BY-NC-ND 4.0 licence](https://creativecommons.org/licenses/by-nc-nd/4.0/).